GothenburgBitFactory/tw.org/content/docs/advice.md

 Man pages are too densely crammed with information, and too lengthy, for most modern humans to ingest.

-*\"What have you tried so far?\"* is the best question to identify time wasters.
+*"What have you tried so far?"* is the best question to identify time wasters.

 People will pick a fight with you about all your incidental choices.
 Your issue tracker, your branching strategy, your version numbers, the text editor you use, and so on.